flkt-crnpio/m.core/README.md

-# mandarina #
+# mol #
-Mandarina is a CSS modular library.
+Mol is a CSS modular library.
 This project contain core styles for init a clean project.

 ## Setup for edit ##